emilepharand/Babilonia/README.md

 3. Extract the archive.
 4. Open a terminal and navigate to the extracted folder.
 5. Run `npm install`.
-6. After that, you can start using the application!
+6. You can now use the application!

 ### Running Babilonia